 The remaining waffles will freeze nicely – about four times nicer than supermarket frozen waffles, in fact.

-With a little experimentation some years ago, I determined that this is the best way to slow-cook bacon: Preheat your oven to 260-275 F (125-135 C).
+With a little experimentation some years ago, I determined that this is the best way to slow-cook bacon: Preheat your oven to 275-285 F (135-140 C).
 The reason for that temperature?
 Not just to go slowly, but because the curing salts used in bacon production begin turning bitter at about 300F/150C.
 Line a large sheet pan with aluminum foil, taking care not to rip it or get holes in it (for easy cleanup).
 Put a fairly close-mesh wire rack in the sheet pan, then place your rashers on the rack in a single layer, just touching each other.
-A half-sheet pan will hold about 3/4 lb, 1/3 kilo, or about 16 rashers of regular cut.
+A half-sheet pan will hold about 3/4 lb, 1/3 kilo, or 11-16 rashers of regular cut depending on their width, which varies considerably from package to package.

 You can cook more than you need, because these will reheat very nicely with 30 seconds in a microwave.
 I use a regular (not thick) cut, cured, hickory-smoked bacon for this method; smoked or not is a personal preference, but I’ve found uncured bacon doesn’t work as well.
 Now, slow-bake it for 90 minutes – yes, 90 minutes.
 (Because bacons vary considerably, you should start taking a look at the 75 minute mark and maybe every 5 minutes thereafter so it doesn’t get too dark.
 I also look at the wetness: When the rashers start to look not completely dry but more dry than wet, they’re perfectly done.)
 What happens is magical.
 You end up with slices that are about 90% of their original size and about one-fifth of their original weight, and about a half-cup of perfectly clear bacon drippings in the (lined) pan.
 The bacon is a deep color with no burned parts at all, has very little grease (it’s all in the pan), and absolutely melts in your mouth.
 In fact, the cooked bacon is so delicate and wafer-like that some pieces will probably break in two from their own weight when you remove them from the rack to paper towels to drain.